SkroxiousDM/SkroxiousDM/docs/3.Classes/Scoundrel.md

 Beginning at 4th level, you can nimbly dodge out of the way of certain area effects, such as an ice storm spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### RELIABLE TALENT
-By 6thlevel, you have refined your chosen skills until they approach perfection.
+By 6th level, you have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.

 ### BLINDSENSE
 Starting at 7th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.